gowdajotsna/LocalController/README.md

-Kubernetes Cluster Controller
+# Kubernetes Cluster Controller

-Overview
+## Overview

 This project implements a Global Controller system for managing nodes within a Kubernetes cluster environment.
-The controller aims to optimize resource utilization by maintaining overall CPU usage below 80% while efficiently handling job allocation across nodes.
+The controller's primary objective is to optimize resource utilization by ensuring overall CPU usage stays below 80%, while efficiently allocating jobs across nodes.

-Features
+## Features

-Global Controller for managing total number of nodes Local Controllers for determining MAX_PODS for each node Periodic job queue processing (every 15 seconds) Dynamic node addition and removal
+- **Global Controller:** Manages the total number of nodes in the cluster.
+- **Local Controllers:** Determine MAX_PODS for each individual node based on resource availability.
+- **Periodic Job Queue Processing:** Jobs are processed every 15 seconds to maintain efficient workload distribution.
+- **Dynamic Node Management:** Supports dynamic addition and removal of nodes based on workload and resource demands.
-Adaptive response to CPU utilization changes
+- **Adaptive CPU Utilization:** Utilizes a PID (Proportional-Integral-Derivative) controller model for adaptive response to CPU utilization changes.
-Handling of node failures and workload fluctuations Controller Design
+- **Fault Tolerance:** Handles node failures and workload fluctuations gracefully.

+## Controller Design

-The system uses a PID (Proportional-Integral-Derivative) controller for continuous closed-loop control.
-The chosen model for CPU utilization prediction is: text y(k+1) = -0.119 * y(k) + 0.105 * u(k)
+The system employs a PID controller for continuous closed-loop control of CPU utilization. y(k+1) = -0.119 * y(k) + 0.105 * u(k)
 Where:
-y(k) is the CPU utilization at time k u(k) is the control input at time k
+- `y(k)`: CPU utilization at time k.
+- `u(k)`: Control input at time k.

-Key Components
+## Key Components

-Global Controller: Manages overall cluster node count Local Controllers: Determine MAX_PODS for individual nodes Job Queue Reader: Processes jobs every 15 seconds
+- **Global Controller:** Manages overall cluster node count.
+- **Local Controllers:** Calculate and enforce MAX_PODS for individual nodes.
+- **Job Queue Reader:** Processes job queues every 15 seconds.
-CPU Utilization Monitor: Tracks cluster-wide CPU usage Implementation
+- **CPU Utilization Monitor:** Tracks cluster-wide CPU usage.

+## Implementation

-The controller is implemented in Python and integrates with the Kubernetes API for cluster management.
+The controller is implemented in Python and integrates with the Kubernetes API for seamless cluster management.
+In our case we implemented the entire scenario in CloudLab.
-Usage
-[Include instructions on how to set up and run the controller] Results
-The controller successfully maintains CPU utilization around the target threshold (80%) by dynamically adjusting the number of nodes and pods in the cluster.
-Contributors
-Reinier Cruz Carnero
-Anurag Chakraborty
-Jotsna Gowda
-Sumith Reddy Gutha
-Darshini Ram Mattaparthi